botto/thequeue/README.md

-#What?!
+#What, another MQ lib?!
-Yes, another SQS lib, but this one uses the AWS sdk from Amazon The AWS SDK is a great library, but it's a bit annoying.
+Yes, another MQ lib, currently this one uses the AWS SDK from Amazon
+The AWS SDK is a great library, but it's a bit annoying.

 If you want to send a message you have to: